VladVeliciu/Automatic-Greenhouse-System/README.md

 ## Overview
 The system is built around an **ATmega64A microcontroller embedded on a custom 4-layer PCB**, integrating:
-- 5 environmental sensors (temperature, humidity, soil quality, light, water level)
+- 5 environmental sensors (air temperature and humidity, gas concentrations, soil quality, light, water level)
 - Galvanic isolation for external sensor/actuator interfaces
 - Wi-Fi module (ESP-12E) communicating via **MQTT** to **ThingsBoard**
 - Control of water pump (PWM) and lighting (relay)